Updated: Nov 12

-This online dementia help video library by UCLA is geared for caregivers of people living with dementia.
-It covers a range of helpful topics that can make it easier to respond to common behaviors and scenarios.
-Each video comes with a written narrative featuring expert explanations and recommended caregiver responses.
+This online dementia help video library by UCLA is geared toward caregivers of people living with dementia.
+It covers various helpful topics that can make it easier to respond to common behaviors and scenarios.
+Each video has a written narrative featuring expert explanations and recommended caregiver responses.

 What you’ll learn: This comprehensive Dementia help video library walks you through everyday challenges for people living with Dementia, such as alcohol abuse, driving, lack of eating, and paranoid thoughts.
 Additional caregiver video topics include: